 Examine the Specification scope and factors affecting the quality of information which may also be present in other products - for example, whether information is for context or background in one product but a significant part of the other.
 The results of this analysis should be communicated to Interoperability Catalogue developers.

-Consider interactions due to cartographic objects, e.g., text placement issues in interoperability mode.
+Consider interactions due to cartographic objects; for example text placement issues in interoperability mode.
 Product Specification teams should consult with OEMs on how to mitigate such issues.

-Advise Interoperability Catalogue developers on whether features supplementary information in features in another product.
+Advise Interoperability Catalogue developers on whether features are supplementary information for features in another product.
 Such features may be combined as part of interoperability.

 Attempt to harmonize effects of maximum and minimum display scales used by datasets in order to avoid situations where one data product is within display scale but a complementary product is not.